 Oregon is a state of great economic and geographic diversity.
 While that diversity brings us strength, it also challenges us to meet the needs of all communities, both urban and rural.
 As stated in Executive Order No. 07-02, "Rural Oregon communities are in need: unemployment in those communities is often many percentage points higher than the state average.
-Rural Oregon communities have significant threshold issues to overcome to compete with urban communities for economic and communities makes funding for education, health care, economic development and other social services more difficult to attain. and finally, Rural Oregon communities often lack administrative mechanisms and infrastructure to share information and to collectively construct solutions to its problems."
+Rural Oregon communities have significant threshold issues to overcome to compete with urban communities for economic and community development resources. the lack of an industrial base in most rural communities makes funding for education, health care, economic development and other social services more difficult to attain. and finally, Rural Oregon communities often lack administrative mechanisms and infrastructure to share information and to collectively construct solutions to its problems."
 Executive Order No. 07-02 defines four rural geographic distinctions: frontier rural, isolated rural, rural, and urban rural.